Owennewlove/Node_javascript_readME_generator/output/README.md

   ## License

-  this repository is licensed under the term of [Boost License](https://www.boost.org/LICENSE_1_0.txt)
+  this repository is licensed under the term of [MIT License](https://opensource.org/licenses/MIT)

   ---